gocko1004/Thread_Modeling_Workshop_AlpinePayApp/README.md

 ## **Controls Required**
 To mitigate the identified risks, the following controls are recommended:

-- Conduct regular security audits focused on AlpinePay.
-- Implement robust patch management to ensure software and dependencies are up-to-date.
+1. **Regular Security Audits**:
+   - Perform periodic vulnerability assessments and penetration tests.
+   - Focus on critical systems such as APIs, authentication mechanisms, and data storage.

+2. **Enhanced Patch Management**:
+   - Automate the patching process for third-party libraries and dependencies.
+   - Maintain a robust inventory of all software components to prioritize high-risk patches.

+3. **Comprehensive Phishing Awareness Training**:
-- Provide comprehensive phishing awareness training for employees.
+   - Provide simulated phishing exercises to employees.
+   - Establish clear procedures for reporting suspicious emails.

+4. **Web Application Firewall (WAF):**
-- Deploy a Web Application Firewall (WAF) to filter and monitor traffic.
+   - Deploy a cloud-based WAF to inspect and filter web traffic.
-- Enable Multi-Factor Authentication (MFA) to secure user accounts.
-- Continuously monitor network traffic to detect suspicious activities.
+   - Continuously update WAF rules to defend against evolving threats.

+5. **Multi-Factor Authentication (MFA):**
+   - Enforce MFA across all user and administrative accounts.
+   - Integrate biometric authentication for additional security.

+6. **Passwordless Authentication (Alternative to MFA):**
+   - Implement passwordless controls such as device-based authentication using FIDO2/WebAuthn.
+   - Use biometric authentication or hardware security keys to enhance usability and security.
+   - Ensure fallback mechanisms and recovery processes are in place for lost devices or credentials.

+7. **Continuous Network Monitoring:**
+   - Implement an Intrusion Detection and Prevention System (IDPS) to identify anomalies.
+   - Use machine learning-based tools for real-time threat detection.

+8. **Role-Based Access Control (RBAC):**
+   - Regularly review and update role assignments to reflect organizational changes.
-- Introduce Role-Based Access Control (RBAC) to limit access to sensitive data and features.
+   - Implement the principle of least privilege to restrict access to sensitive resources.

+9. **Incident Response Plan:**
+   - Develop and test a comprehensive incident response plan.
+   - Ensure alignment with industry best practices like NIST Cybersecurity Framework.

+10. **Data Encryption:**
+   - Apply end-to-end encryption for sensitive data in transit and at rest.
+   - Use modern encryption standards such as AES-256 for securing critical data.

 ## **Conclusion**
 This workshop has laid the foundation for a proactive and robust security posture for AlpinePay by identifying vulnerabilities and establishing actionable controls.
 Moving forward, the focus will remain on: